Ejilah/Position/README.md

 # Position
-Simple script to get the coordinates you're standing at and send it to a position.txt file.
+Simple FiveM script to get the coordinates you're standing at and send it to a position.txt file.

 ### Use
 This script was designed to just be started as its needed.
 Its for server owners to easily get coordinates of locations they need.